gblbjj/pi-top-install/README.md

 In this repository you find tips, tricks and scripts to install the necessary capabilities to control the pi-top hardware using a standard Raspbian Stretch or Jessie distribution.

+This repository contains currently programs and information for the original pi-top laptop and the pi-topCEED.
+It has not been tested with the new pi-top laptop (released October 15, 2017) with the sliding keyboard.
+It will be updated as soon as possible.

 For other linux distributions, see the links at the bottom of this page.

 **1 - Battery status display widget (released)**